 Australian and International Resources

-It is highly likely that a high percentage of children and adults with FASD, either diagnosed or un-diagnosed will be clients of Community Service providers who work with women or young people with disability, or are homeless, unemployed, have substance use problems and/or who have experienced violence, maltreatment, or trauma.
-In order to provide appropriate support and services to these clients service providers must be FASD-informed.
-This means recognizing that to improve outcomes and programme success, it is the system, programme, and/or service providers who need to make modifications rather than the person with FASD.
+It is very likely that a high percentage of children and adults with FASD, both diagnosed and undiagnosed, will be clients of Community Service Providers.
+Adults and young people living with FASD are likely to experience mental illness (approximately 92%) and have an above-average risk of homelessness, unemployment, substance use problems and exposure to violence, maltreatment and trauma.
+In order to provide appropriate support to these clients service providers must be FASD-informed.
+This means recognizing that to improve outcomes and program success it is the system, program and/or service providers who need to make modifications, rather than the person living with FASD.

 FASD Language Guide – This guide is intended to suggest language that can be used in conversations, presentations and reports about FASD in Australia.

 A panel of parents and carers with lived experience of FASD shared their experiences at the 2nd Australiasian FASD Conference in 2018.
 They have some important messages for health professionals.
 Click the video on the right to watch.

 Parent Panel: Voices of parents and carers for health professionals – How can we help each other?